Flying by Airplane for the First Time

 Also, any food in your luggage that’s exposed to X-ray security scanner is safe for later consumption.
 Same holds true for medication.

-Check-in is a procedure where you report to the passengers counter, present your passport and/or ID card, register and pass luggage bags to the airport officials, pass security checks, and receive an actual boarding ticket (no, you don’t need to print out online ticket purchasing bill / PDF file which you received via an email as a proof that you bought your ticket!).
+Check-in is a procedure where you report to the passengers counter, present your visa, passport and/or ID card, medical / COVID passport, register and pass luggage bags to the airport officials, pass security checks, and receive an actual boarding ticket (no, you don’t need to print out online ticket purchasing bill / PDF file which you received via an email as a proof that you bought your ticket!).